Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 They want to put the private sector insurance business out of business.

-They want the they have spent fifty years or more getting average Americans to despise you and other private sector businesses, and I resent the hell out of it.
+They have spent 50 years or more getting average Americans to despise you and other private sector businesses.

 It's working.

-They're doing a good job because there has been a a number of layoffs, which affects a lot of things from research and development for better and newer.
+They're doing a good job because there has been a number of layoffs, which affects a lot of things from research and development for better and newer.

-Well, let me tell you something though.
+Well, let me tell you something, though.

 Let me tell you something.

-One of the reasons they succeed in this PR message is, and one of the things I'll tell you I am a little bit upset about, why in the world would you guys get in bed with Obama in the first place?
+One of the reasons they succeed in this PR message is, and one of the things I'll tell you, I am a little bit upset about, why in the world would you guys get in bed with Obama in the first place?

 Where's your guts?